Analytic Continuation of Generalized Trigonometric Functions: Introduction

 In this note, we identify, for each $n$ and $k$, $S_{n,k}$'s \textquotedblleft natural\textquotedblright\ domain of analyticity, which turns out to be the maximal domain on which $S_{n,k}$ is univalent.
 Our unified treatment also encompasses the circular sine function (if we allow $n=2$), the historically important lemniscate sine function $S_{4,2}$, and the Dixon's elliptic function $S_{3,2}$.
-It is pertinent to note that, although we focus on the cases in which $k$ is an integer, the analyses we undertake are equally applicable when $k$ is any positive real number less than $n$.

 In \S 2, we introduce notation and state the main results, which are then proved in \S 3.
 In \S 4, we note several consequences, some of which concern further analytic continuation on larger domains beyond the domain of univalence.